What is Trekking holiday?

 Most airlines fly direct to Bangkok from North America, Europe and Australia / NZ.
 From there Thai Airways fly direct to Kathmandu 10 times in a week.
-Silk Air (Singapore Airlines) and Cathy Pacific ( via Hong Kong) also has regular flight and there are many daily flights via Doha, Qatar, New Delhi, Hong Kong etc to Kathmandu.
+Silk Air (Singapore Airlines) and Cathy Pacific (via Hong Kong) also has regular flight and there are many daily flights via Doha, Qatar, New Delhi, Hong Kong etc to Kathmandu.

 Do I need to arrive the day before the trip starts?
 And when should I book my flight to leave?

 All our trips Itinerary have an arrival & departure day from Kathmandu so you can arrive and leave Kathmandu as per the program day.
 You are also welcome and encouraged to arrive a day earlier or leave Nepal a day later to have a look around the vibrant Kathmandu valley.
-Mountain Monarch will arrange airport transfer, hotel booking or any extra activities as requried.
+Mountain Monarch arrange airport transfer, hotel booking or any extra activities as required.